Simbul/baker/README.md

   * Change JSON library to JSONKit (thanks to @zenz)
   * Fix: block idle when downloading
   * Fix: spinner color and iOS4.x support
+  * Change: -baker-background-image-* properties are now relative to ./book/ folder, see Issue #247

 * **3.0.2** (29/10/2011)
   * Fix: iOS 4 support for the spinner feature available only in iOS 5